-The change Management plan will consist of:
+The Change Management plan will consist of:

-- · Preparing the EMS Service, District and the Department for the change,
+- Preparing the EMS Service, District and the Department for the change,

-- · Developing a plan for the change,
+- Developing a plan for the change,

 - Implement for the change,

 - Entrench the change in the Department.

-- · Review progress and analyse results.
+- Review progress and analyse results.

-Change can be a time of exciting opportunity for some and a time of loss, disruption or threat for others.
 Change is an inherent characteristic of any organisation, all organisations whether in the public or private sector must change to remain relevant.
-Change can originate from external sources through technological advances, social, political or economic pressures, or it can come from inside the organisation as a management response to a range of issues such as human resource issues or reconfiguration of the Infrastructure e.g. construction of the new mortuary.
+Change can originate from external sources through technological advances, social, political or economic pressures, or it can come from inside the organisation as a management response to a range of issues such as human resource issues or reconfiguration of the Infrastructure e.g. construction of the new EMS Base/ office accommodation.
 It can affect one small area or the entire organisation.
 Nevertheless, all change whether from internal or external sources, large or small, involves adopting new mind-sets, processes, practices and behaviour.